SierraSoftworks/SiteForge/docs/API.md

 ### locals
 This property allows you to globally set variables that will be available to all compilers, they are used to allow views to access runtime information (for example, content from a database or web service).

+### routes
+This property defines the routes and their generators used to create "dynamic" content pages.

 ### expansions
 SiteForge allows you to generate pages for non-static paths using common generators through the use of path expansions.
 These work similarly to Express.js' `params` with the exception that (since the content is static) all valid possibilities need to be known beforehand.